 Add an objective and a hint

-- Open the Objectives tab and create an objective.
+- Open the Objectives tab and select Add Objective.
 Give it a clear name, like "Open the safe."

-- Add a hint to that objective — a short line of text players can be shown if they're stuck.
+- In the objective's Saved hints section, select ADD HINT and write a short line of text players can be shown if they're stuck.

 Add a display

-- Choose the Countdown template so players see the timer and any hints you send.
+- Give it a Display name and set Display type to Countdown, so players see the timer and any hints you send.

-- Save the display.
+- Select Add display to create it.
 You can put it on a real screen later — see Displays.

 Run it once